 Without your help we will struggle to keep opening this fine gothic folly to the public.

-If you think you could help us, then please email us at firstname.lastname@example.org
+If you think you could help us even for an hour, then email us at firstname.lastname@example.org

 What can i see?

-In 2019 the Friends of Blaise invested in signs for the top of the castle to help visitors know what they can see in all directions.
+In 2019 the friends of blaise invested in signs for the top of the castle to help visitors know what they are able to see in all directions.

-In Roman times the hill was homed to a hill fort, the remains of the fort were descovered by a dig in 1918, when stone foundations and Roman artifacts here found.
+In roman times the hill was homed to a hill fort, the remains of the fort were descovered by a dig in 1918, when stone foundations and roman artifacts were found.

-Blaise Hill was formerly home to St Werburgh's Chapel, which is thought to have been founded around the year 700, but could have been as late as 960.
+Blaise hill was formerly home to St Werburgh's chapel, which is thought to have been founded around the year 700, but could have been as late as 960, although there is no record of St Werburgh's after 1299.

-Although there is no record of St Werburgh's after 1299, there are records of a St Blaise Chapel, which is believed to have be located on the same site.
-The Chapel was abandoned by the year 1577.
+There are records of a St Blaise Chapel which is believed to have been located on the same site, the chapel was abandoned by the year 1577.

-In 1707 some excavation took place, and many human remains were found in a vault, near the Chapel site.
+in 1707 some excavation took place and many human remains were found in a vault by the chapel site.